tomaszalesak/Barbershop/README.md

 Builds the app for production to the `build` folder.\
 It correctly bundles React in production mode and optimizes the build for the best performance.

-## Description

-Your task is to create an information system supporting the barbershop.
-For one, the application should keep record of customers (their name, surname, address, and phone).
-The barbershop employees are also kept in the system.
-The employees have the same attributes as the customers with the addition of their salary.
-The customers can enjoy different services (e.g., haircut, washing), and they can post their feedback after the service has been provided.
-The system should keep track of the performed service, the duration and price.

-Link for diagram: <Link>https://gitlab.fi.muni.cz/xzich/Barbershop/-/wikis/Diagrams</Link>